The Practitioner Who Gets It Because She's Lived It

-I’m Lindsey, a licensed acupuncturist and functional nutritionist who helps people move with less pain and more confidence — whether that’s in the gym, on the trail, or just navigating everyday life.
+I’m Lindsey, a licensed acupuncturist and functional nutritionist who helps people move with less pain and more confidence, whether in the gym, on the trail, or simply navigating everyday life.

 Some other things about me!